-One home product that can help maximize space is the pocket door.
 Rather than swinging like a hinged door, a pocket door slides into a hollow cavity, or “pocket,” in the wall.
 A type of sliding door, it consists of a conventional door mounted on rollers that glide along an overhead track.
-When this type of door is used, the space normally required for the door’s swing, which can total 10 square feet or more, can be eliminated.

-A pocket door doesn’t just save space—it can also solve problems, particularly in tight spots.
-For example, a pocket door might be used in a small half-bath that simply doesn’t have enough space for an in-swinging door and where an out-swinging door would be awkward.
-There, use of a pocket door could circumvent building an unnecessarily large bathroom or stealing space from an adjacent closet or similar area.
+This type of door doesn’t just save space—it can also solve problems, particularly in tight spots.
+For example, a pocket door might be used in a small half-bath that simply doesn’t have enough space for a door to swing in or out.
+There, use of a pocket door could eliminate the need for building an unnecessarily large bathroom or stealing space from an adjacent closet or similar area.
 This is a big payoff!

-Another typical spot for a pocket door is where there is space for a regular door to swing but where it would be in the way when open.
+Another typical spot for a pocket door is where a regular door has room to swing, but where it would be in the way when open.
 This situation is common in bathrooms, closets, and laundry rooms.
-Almost anywhere an open door would become an obstacle, a pocket door makes sense.
+Almost anywhere an open door would become an obstacle, a pocket door may make sense.

 A single manufacturer may offer several options; for example, Cox Hardware makes different roller/track combinations for a variety of door sizes and weights.

 Pocket door systems are offered either as kits or as pre-assembled units.
-The pre-assembled types, sold through lumberyards and home improvement centers, include a jamb, hanger track, and pre-made cage that, when finished, becomes the pocket.
+The pre-assembled types, sold through lumberyards and home improvement centers, include a pocket door frame and jamb, hanger track, and pre-made cage that, when finished, becomes the pocket.

 The cage is framed with lightweight lumber, yielding a weaker wall than a conventional 2-by-4-framed wall.
 The installer just fits the unit into a pre-framed rough opening, fastens it in place, applies the wall surface, finishes the opening with casing trim, and then hangs the from the track.

-One of the larger manufacturers, Johnson Hardware, makes a cut-to-length universal frame header, fully steel-reinforced split jamb and stud uprights, and removable track hardware.
-The kit is designed for very fast installation into a pre-framed rough opening.
-Complete instructions make this a manageable job for do-it-yourselfers.
-Standard sizes are for doors up to 3 feet wide and 6 feet, 8 inches tall, but other systems for larger doors may be special-ordered.
+One of the larger manufacturers, Johnson Hardware, makes a cut-to-length universal frame parts.
+This includes header, fully steel-reinforced split jamb and stud uprights, and removable track hardware.
+The kit fits into a pre-framed rough opening, allowing for very fast installation .

-Because a pocket door is installed inside a wall, when installing a pocket door, you should make every effort to avoid problems that could occur some time down the line.
+Because the hardware for a pocket door goes inside a wall, when installing a pocket door, you should make every effort to avoid problems that could occur some time down the line.

 Buy quality hardware that matches the weight and size requirements of the door.
-Rollers should be the type that won’t jump the track.
-In fact, you might want to opt for the type that can be released from the door with a flip of a small lever are worth considering.
-Also look for a track that can be removed without having to tear out the walls in the event that it has problems.
+Choose rollers that won’t jump the track.
+In fact, you might want to opt for the type that can be released from the door with a flip of a small lever.
+Also look for a track that you can remove without having to tear out the walls in the event that it has problems.

 Hire a qualified installer or, if you do the work yourself, follow all best practices and don’t compromise a load-bearing wall.
 Be sure the header is level and side jambs are plumb.
 Allow a 3/16-inch clearance between jambs and door so that, if the door warps slightly over time, it won’t bind in the jambs.

 And last but not least, take care in painting both the door and jambs to avoid paint buildup that could cause the door to stick.